Jyot-Pandya/E-Commerce/README.md

-# ShopHub E-Commerce Platform
+# E-Commerce Platform

-A full-stack e-commerce application built with the MERN stack (MongoDB, Express, React, Node.js).
+This is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).

 ## Features